chchch/amarakosa/README.md

 # Commentaries on Amarakoṣa 1.0.1 (maṅgalācaraṇa)

-Commentaries in 9 languages (8 + Sanskrit).
-Minimum spanning tree based on the Dice similarity coefficient.
+Commentaries in 14 languages (13 + Sanskrit).
+Minimum spanning tree based on the 3-5 akṣara-grams, TF-IDF, cosine similarity.
 Graph made with Cytoscape.js.

 https://chchch.github.io/amarakosa